emmarant/biscotto/README.md

  - v04

 🏁 **comparison subplot grid** fully updated and checked for multi-image performance.
 Happy with how it currently is.
 More tweaks possible (slider for contrast change, grayscale inversion option, etc)
++ [X] update buttons mouse-over text and looks (icons).
+Small tweaks in barplot. **Opinion**: barplot should be replaces by a two point plot or simply --> two numbers...

 **26.08.2025**
 - v04